microsoft/api-guidelines/graph/patterns/draft-entity.md

 ## Issues and considerations

 This pattern should be avoided; instead, use some storage external to graph.
+Having entities that cannot be directly used by services because they are imcomplete and that have relaxed validation requirements effectively exposes an API that is equivalent to blob storage.

-TODO write down "why" This pattern *may* be used as a stop-gap if a workload does not yet have the infrastructure for external storage; these entities must be deprecated immediately since they are only a stop-gap.
+This pattern *may* be used as a stop-gap if a workload does not yet have the infrastructure for external storage; these entities must be deprecated immediately since they are only a stop-gap.

 ## Example